ipasimulator/ipasim/docs/objc.md

 We include the standard C++ things from MSVC instead, since we are building the library for UWP and the MacOSX SDK could use some Darwin-specific things.
 But we haven't tried the opposite (i.e., including everything from the MacOSX SDK and not using the MSVC SDKs at all) yet, it might be cool as well (although it seems unlikely to work because of the Darwin-specific things - see for example `stdio.h` in MacOSX SDK).

+**TODO: Right now, we also depend on some headers from `packages/WinObjC.Language.0.2.171110/build/include/WOCStdLib/` and similar.
+We probably not want that, though.
+(Maybe we can only take inspiration there.)**

 ### Preprocessor definitions

 - `OBJC_PORT` - see [general notes about porting](porting.md) for more information.